 Is Hiring a Coach Worth the Money?

-When you can find almost any information you’re looking for on the internet, and with people being able to DIY more things than ever, you might be questioning the value a coach can provide.
+People are able to DIY more things than ever.
+So you might be questioning the value a coach can provide.

 If you can save money and try to figure out how to meet your goals yourself, shouldn't you try that?